California Microtia and Ear Surgery

 Rib-Cartilage

 Rib-based microtia surgery provides a “natural” means of reconstruction since the patient’s own tissue is used.
-Rib-based microtia surgery has been around the longest out of all approaches to microtia surgery.
 Rib-based cartilage does resemble normal ear cartilage and possesses more flexibility than other materials.
-Sensation (feeling) to the new ear can be preserved with traditional rib-based surgery for microtia, which is very important and often underemphasized.
+Sensation (feeling) to the new ear can be preserved.

 Implant-Based